breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 But why do developers like it?
 Well, the list is infinite, but here are a few important reasons:

-+ If you don't master the command line, you won't be able to use any of these: GIT, MySQL, Webpack, Node.js, Grunt, Vagrant, Babel, React, Angular, Apache, etc.
++ If you do not master the command line, you will not be able to use any of these: GIT, MySQL, Webpack, Node.js, Grunt, Vagrant, Babel, React, Angular, Apache, etc.
 + As a developer, it's the one thing you need to have available.
-Computers don't come with Atom, Sublime Text, (or any other fancy IDE).
+Computers do not come with Atom, Sublime Text, (or any other fancy IDE).
 Sometimes, like with production servers, you are not allowed to install anything, and **the system does not even have a visual interface**, just the command line.
 + It is super powerful; you can do a lot more in a lot less time!
 For example, bulk delete, rename, find a file, edit a file, etc.
 + It forces you to use the keyboard.
 Since you cannot use the mouse, it makes you faster.
 You make fewer mistakes, and the environment is exactly the same on every computer.